dstreev/hadoop-cli/README.md

 [Pre-Built Distribution](https://github.com/dstreev/hadoop-cli/releases)

+1. Download the release 'tar.gz' file to a temp location.
+2. Untar the file (tar.gz).
+3. As a root user, chmod +x the 3 shell script files.
+3. Run the 'setup.sh'.

-Download the release files to a temp location.
-As a root user, chmod +x the 3 shell script files then run the 'setup.sh'.
-This will create and install the hadoopcli application to your path.
+This will create and install the `hadoopcli` application to your path.

-Try it out on a host with default configs:
+Try it out on a host with default configs (if kerberized, get a ticket first):

     hadoopcli